Hosea: Christian thought

-Islamic literature
+In Islam

+In Islam, Ḥushayā ibn Bīrī (Arabic: حشايا بن بيري) is considered to be an Israʼiliyyat prophet sent to guide Bani-Israel after they turned away from God.
 The Qur'an mentions only some prophets by name but makes it clear that many were sent who are not mentioned.
 Therefore, many Muslim scholars, such as Ibn Ishaq, speak of Hosea as one of the true Hebrew prophets of Israel.
 The Book of Hosea has also been used in Qur'anic exegesis by Abdullah Yusuf Ali, especially in reference to Qur'anic verses which speak of the backsliding of Israel.

 Observances

 He is commemorated with the other Minor prophets in the Calendar of saints of the Armenian Apostolic Church on July 31.
 He is commemorated on the Eastern Orthodox liturgical calendar, with a feast day on October 17 (for those churches which follow the Julian Calendar, October 17 currently falls on October 30 of the modern Gregorian Calendar).
 He is also commemorated on the Sunday of the Holy Fathers (the Sunday before the Nativity of the Lord).

-Several haftarot are taken from Hosea, including those for Vayetze, Vayishlach, Bamidbar, Naso, Shabbat Shuvah, and (Sephardic only) Tisha B'Av.
+Several haftarot are taken from Hosea, including those for Vayetze, Bamidbar, Shabbat Shuvah, and (Sephardic only) Tisha B'Av.

-Tomb of Hosea
+Tomb

 Jewish tradition holds that the tomb of Hosea is a structure located in the Jewish cemetery of Safed; however, Emil G. Hirsch and Victor Ryssel, writing in The Jewish Encyclopedia, say that this tradition is "historically worthless".

 In popular culture

+The character Hosea Matthews in the video game Red Dead Redemption 2 is named after the prophet.

+Norman Nicholson's play A Match for the Devil, first performed in 1953, is based on the story of Hosea.